Steverenner1/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+O(1)
+# Wouldn't all of these be O(1)?
+As it does not depend on input data, the runtime will always be the same?
 2. What is the runtime complexity of `dequeue`?

 3. What is the runtime complexity of `len`?